DamoM73/turtle_vid_tute/lesson_2.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/_qZzz4lSckk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 So far with our programming Python has been executing each line of our code one after another.
-This is called **sequential** and it is the default way  programs work.
+This is called **sequential** and is the default way programs work.
 They start at the top and move through the code one line after another.
 The movement is called **the flow** of the program (like water, or electricity).

 ### Introduction to flowcharts

-There is a special diagram that is used to show this flow of the computer program.
+There is a special diagram used to show this flow of the computer program.
 It's called a **flowchart**.
 Flowcharts show each process in a program and how the program moves from one process to the next.
 We use:

 - rectangles symbolise processes
 - parallelograms symbolise inputs or outputs